shivamjha2705/Apple-Products/README.md

 Clone the project repository.
 Open the project directory on your local machine.
-Open index.html file to see the final output
+Open the index.html file to see the final output
 Test the webpage on various devices and screen sizes to ensure optimal display.

 # Credits